the Winter Soldier

 * Electricity Generation (a): on touch, James' robotic hand can dish out a powerful jolt of electricity!
 Primarily used to knock others unconscious instead of kill them outright, this weapon only functions at intensity 10, inflicting like Stunning energy damage with each use.

-* Electromagnetic Pulse (i): alternately, James' artificial appendage can emit a massive burst of electromagnetic interference, in order to disable other electronic devices.
+* Electromagnetic Pulse (i): alternately, James' artificial appendage can emit a massive burst of electromagnetic interference, to disable other electronic devices.
 It can do so with intensity 18 ability, knocking out all electronics within artillery distance!

 * Hard Points (s): while it is quite durable, James' cybernetic arm has been trashed on more than one occasion - which lets SHIELD keep tabs on him, since they're his repair guys (and girls).
 James' artificial appendage has a material strength of 15.